neonevm/neon-evm.docs/docs/governance/technical_implementation/vote.md

 Find out more about Vaults in the [Squads documentation](https://docs.squads.so/squads-v3-docs/navigating-your-squad/transactions).
 Take some time to familiarize yourself with this interface.

-## Step 5: Transfer assets using MultiSig on Squads
+#### Step 5: Create a transfer proposal

 Due to the custody policy applied by the MultiSig wallet, you must both create *and* approve a transaction.

-The flow is slightly different from the perspective of the account owner vs. a delegated owner.
+This step covers creating a transaction, note that the flow is slightly different from the perspective of the account owner vs. a delegated owner.
 Choose the path that applies to you.

 <Tabs>
   <TabItem value="Account owner" label="Account owner" default>

-  **5.1 Create transaction**
+  **Create transaction**

   a.
 Within the **Vault** tab, click on the **Send** button.